MadCzarls/symfonycast-phpunit/README.md

 # Description

+**Symfony 5 project following symfony cast tutorial for PHPUnit. https://symfonycasts.com/screencast/phpunit** but on Symfony 5.3 and PHPUnit 9.5.

-Symfony 5 project template running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.18 + MySQL 8.0.
+Running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.18 + MySQL 8.0.
 By default includes xdebug extension and PHP_CodeSniffer for easy development and basic configuration for opcache for production.
 Includes instruction for setting it in PhpStorm.

 - https://symfony.com/
 - https://www.docker.com/